 As a political activist, Sherry Rehman has also served as President of Central Policy Planning for three terms, and the Central Information Secretary of the Pakistan Peoples Party for two terms.
 Sherry Rehman has also served as Chairperson of the Pakistan Red Crescent Society in 2011.

 Sherry Rehman was recently awarded the title of ‘Democracy’s Hero’ (2009), by the International Republican Institute, for her services for democracy.
 She was also presented ‘The Freedom Award’ Pakistan in 2009 by the Association of Television Journalists for her work for media independence in Pakistan.
 In 2008, she was presented the International Peace Award for Democrats by the International Human Rights Commission.
-Her most recent award is Jeanne Kirkpatric Award for Women in 2011.
+She was awarded the Jeanne Kirkpatrick Award for Women in 2011.
 The March 2011 issue of Newsweek Pakistan ranked her on its cover as “Pakistan’s Most Important Woman”.
 Foreign Policy magazine has identified Rehman as one of 2011’s Top Global Thinkers.

-Sherry Rehman’s book on ‘Five Hundred Years of The Kashmiri Shawl’ has been published in 2006 by Mapin India and Antique Collectors Club, UK.
+Sherry Rehman’s book on ‘Five Hundred Years of The Kashmiri Shawl’ was published in 2006 by Mapin India and Antique Collectors Club, UK.
 That same year, it was awarded the prestigious R. L. Shep Ethnic Textiles Book Award from the Textile Society of America.